Airline Miles Calculators

 - Complimentary or Reduced Food/Beverage Costs During Flights

 - The Ability To Choose Special Seats (e.g. Emergency Exit Rows)

 And that's just a few of the benefits that comes with being loyal to a specific airline.
 I recommend checking out the benefits of a few airlines to see if what they offer appeals to you.
 If you like a specific airline, but don't fly enough to earn elite status, many airlines offer credit cards that grant perks and benefits that closely mirror having status.
 It's like a shortcut for those who don't find themselves on a plane several times per month.
 You can also choose to book airline travel through an online travel agency like Expedia, Priceline, or Orbitz.
-You can generally still earn airline miles with these bookings while also earning rewards points with OTAs.
+You will usually still earn airline miles with these bookings while also earning rewards points the online travel agency.

 Airline Miles Calculators

 There are about 700+ commercial airlines scattered across the globe which gives you many options to choose from when deciding to travel.
 While I don't have all 700+ airlines featured on the site, I do feature most of the more common/popular airlines.
 As time goes on, more airlines will be added.
 If there's an airline you want added (or the credit card of an airline added), feel free to let me know through social media.